The Writing Excellence Initiative is pleased to announce the 2016 Elon Summer Institute.

 The institute is open to all Elon full-time teaching faculty.
 However, space is limited.
 If the number of applicants exceeds capacity, selection will be made to achieve specific goals of the Writing Excellence Initiative, including broad participation of the university's programs.

 Learn how to use writing to enhance your students’ mastery of course content and strengthen their communication abilities—without increasing your paper load.
 Novices will learn a lot, but so will faculty already experienced in creating and guiding students through writing assignments in their courses.

 Topics include the following.

-The Institute will provide you with new ideas, strategies and assignments you can put to immediate use in your classes, and the pleasure of sharing your ideas with great colleagues from across the university.
-So that you may enjoy these benefits, the Institute will ask you to invest significant amounts of energy and creativity, including participation in all sessions and completion of homework assignments for each day.
+The Institute will provide you with new ideas, strategies and assignments you can put to immediate use in your classes, and you'll have the opportunity to share your ideas with great colleagues from across the university.
+Because we will cover a wide range of topics and ask you to produce teaching materials, the Institute will ask you to invest significant amounts of energy and creativity, including participation in all sessions and completion of homework assignments for each day.

 Homework: There will be a modest amount of reading before the first session, and there will be reading and writing homework for the other three sessions.

 Participation: The Institute is designed to enable participants to steadily build their knowledge and writing assignments.
 Consequently, participants must attend all four days.

 Breakfast and Lunch: Light breakfast available at 8:30, lunch, breaks.

 May 2nd, midnight.